pmerson/architecture-view-template/view-template.md

 Optionally, describe here in a short sentence what this view shows.

-*Add here a diagram.
+Add here a diagram.
 It can be a screen snapshot or whiteboard photo.
 Follow the [seven tips for design diagrams](seven-tips-design-diagrams.md).
-This is typically a *structural* diagram that shows elements and all possible relations between them.
+This is typically a *structural diagram* that shows elements and all possible relations between them.

 ## Element Catalog
 Add here a textual description of elements in the diagram (like a dictionary).
-The elements are modules, components, services, nodes, ..., or "boxes in general in your diagram.
+The elements are modules, components, services, nodes, ..., or "boxes" in general in your diagram.

 You don't need to list all elements, only the ones you have important information to provide that is not clear or obvious in the diagram.